emacsmirror/zen-mode/README.md

 ## License

-`zig-mode` is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.
+`zen-mode` is distributed under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3, or (at your option) any later version.